 Rye is the heart of our whiskey.
 We source our grain from a single farmer, located in the Murray Mallee region, on the border of Victoria and South Australia.
 Chosen specifically for its dry, harsh climate, the rye produced there is small and dense, with flavour unmatched by rye from other areas.

-The wash is then transferred from the mash tun to one of our fermenters, where it is left to ferment for a few days, while the temperature is constantly monitored and controlled.
+The wash is then transferred from the mash vessel to one of our fermenters, where it is left to ferment for a few days, while the temperature is constantly monitored and controlled.
 We’d say this is where the magic begins, if we believed in such things.

 After fermentation, we complete the ‘stripping run’ through our in-house designed and built column still.
 The column still stands six metres high and produces a perfect low wine full of flavour.
 To ensure the delicious essence of rye spice is maintained, we finish in our bespoke copper pot still, producing a pure, flavourful stream of crystal-clear spirit.
 What once was grain is now reborn as New Make Whiskey.